The Life Sciences Law Review: Belgium

 While it is recommended to notify the FAMHP and the ethics committee of the site concerned, this is not a legal requirement to start the treatment.
 Treatment is provided under the responsibility of the healthcare professional and the entity arranging the supply.

-Medical need: a medical need programme can be put in place by the marketing authorisation holder for an approved medicine but in an indication that is still under clinical development or regulatory review, or that is approved but for which the product is not yet marketed.
+Medical need: a medical need programme can be put in place by the marketing authorisation holder for an approved medicine but in an indication that is still under clinical development or regulatory review, or that is approved but for which the product is not yet marketed and reimbursed.
 The specific procedure is set out in Article 108 of the 2006 Decree and was amended in 2014.
-The procedure is somewhat similar to this for compassionate use programmes.
+The procedure is similar to this for compassionate use programmes.
 The applicant must submit a request to the FAMHP, including the specified information.
 An opinion from an ethics committee is also required.
-The decision on the medical need programme is published on the FAMHP website.19 Under certain conditions and for certain diseases, products available under a medical need programme may benefit from (limited) reimbursement under the so-called 'early temporary reimbursement' regime (see Section III, below).
+The decision on the medical need programme is published on the FAMHP website.20 Under certain conditions and for certain diseases, products available under a medical need programme may benefit from (limited) reimbursement under the 'early temporary reimbursement' regime (see Section III).

 Imports: named-patient imports of medicines that have a marketing authorisation in the country of origin are allowed for patients who cannot be adequately treated with authorised and available medicines.
 This option is available for specific patients and for groups of patients, and the imports are made by a pharmacist.